 India Joins the Nuclear Club

-India conducted its first nuclear test, code-named Smiling Buddha, in May 1974.
-Although the country’s government then denied that it was pursuing a nuclear weapons program and claimed the explosion was for peaceful purposes, India now sees its nuclear program as central to its security and image as an emerging world power.
-This was the first time a country beyond the original five NPT-recognized nuclear-armed states had tested a nuclear bomb.
-Neighbor and rival Pakistan tested its first nuclear weapon in 1998.
+India conducted its first nuclear test, code-named “Smiling Buddha,” in May 1974.
+Although the country’s government initially denied it, India now sees its nuclear program as central to its security.
+India also leverages its nuclear capability to elevate its image as an emerging world power.
+This was the first time a country beyond the original five NPT-recognized nuclear weapon states had tested a nuclear bomb.
+India’s rival neighbor Pakistan would later test its first nuclear weapon in 1998.

 End of the Cold War Improves Nonproliferation Efforts